uswds/uswds-site/_components/data-visualizations.md

 <div class="border bg-white padding-2 margin-bottom-2">

-  <h3 class="margin-0">5 Most Visited "National Parks" in 2019</h3>
+  <h3 class="margin-0">5 Most Visited National Parks in 2019</h3>
-  <p class="margin-top-0 font-sans-2xs text-base margin-bottom--3">Out of the 419 parks in the National Park System in 2019, there were 62 with the designation "national park" as part of their official name. </p>
+  <p class="margin-top-0 font-sans-2xs text-base margin-bottom--3">Of the 62 parks with the designation "national park" as part of their official title, these were the top 5 with Great Smoky Mountains National Park ahead over a factor of two.</p>
   <?xml version="1.0" encoding="utf-8"?>
   <?xml version="1.0" encoding="utf-8"?>
   <!-- Generator: Adobe Illustrator 24.1.0, SVG Export Plug-In .
 SVG Version: 6.00 Build 0)  -->